 If you’re in the market for a stainless steel Rolex Datejust, you may have noticed that there’s an incredible array of models and styles to choose from.
 And, Rolex is famous for making seemingly small, but important changes from one generation to the next.
 As a result, it can be difficult to keep track of what the variances are between steel Datejust watches from different eras.
-So, today we compare stainless steel Rolex Datejust models between the four-digit and the five-digit versions to highlight their differences and similarities.
+So, today we compare stainless steel Rolex Datejust 160x vs 160xx models to highlight their differences and similarities.
 Also, you can refer to our quick comparison guide for stainless steel Rolex Datejust to see side-by-side comparisons in more detail for each model.

 The Common Design Traits

 Before we begin comparing specific models, it’s important to mention that there are plenty of design traits that all these stainless steel Datejust watches have, regardless of the era.
 First, they have 36mm Oyster cases, which were built to be water resistant to 100 meters deep.
 Second, as their name implies, they all have a date window, positioned at 3 o’clock, along with a magnification lens affixed to the crystal protecting the dial, also known as a Cyclops.
 Finally, they all run on automatic mechanical movements.

 Design: Stainless Steel Rolex Datejust 1600 vs. 16000; 1601 vs. 16014; 1603 vs. 16030